hippiehunter/dblbook/src/common/control_flow.md

 > 7
 > ```

+### WHILE
-The **WHILE** loop (`WHILE condition [DO] statement`) continues as long as the specified condition is true.
+The WHILE loop (`WHILE condition [DO] statement`) continues as long as the specified condition is true.
 Once the condition is no longer true, the loop will be exited.
 DO is optional and has no effect on the loop.
 But if it is there, the statement to be executed must be on the same line as WHILE. `**example?`

-The **FOREACH-IN** loop (`FOREACH loop_var IN collection [AS type]`) iterates over each element in a collection, setting *loop_var* to each element in turn and executing the statement.
-Note that the loop variable must be the same type as the elements in the collection, or an "Invalid Cast" exception will occur.
-We'll cover collections and arrays in more detail in the [Collections](../collections/collections.md) chapter.
+### FOREACH-IN

-The **FOREACH** loop (`FOREACH loop_var IN collection [AS type]`) iterates over each element in a collection, setting *loop_var* to each element in turn and executing the statement.
+The FOREACH-IN loop (`FOREACH loop_var IN collection [AS type]`) iterates over each element in a collection, setting the loop variable (*loop_var*) to each element in turn and executing the statement`**Should we list what types of "collections" this can iterate over?`.
 Note that the loop variable must be the same type as the elements in the collection, or an "Invalid Cast" exception will occur.
 We'll cover collections and arrays in more detail in the [Collections](../collections/collections.md) chapter.

 You can use DATA to declare the iteration variable directly inside a FOREACH loop.
 If the compiler can't infer the type of the variable, you will need to specify it using the "AS *type*" syntax, which is discussed below.
 Here's an example with and without an inline variable declaration: